-Should I do a separate psychoaccoustics notebook?
+Should I create a separate psychoacoustics notebook?
+Yes.

 Audio summaries that attempt to turn raw signals into useful feature vectors reflective of human perception of them.
 This is a huge industry, because it makes audio convenient for transmission (hello mobile telephony, MP3) But it’s also useful for understanding speech, music etc. There are as many descriptors as there are IEEE conference slots.

 See AlSS16 for an intimidatingly comprehensive summary.